Na Yoon-sun: Life and career

 In 2007, she made a pop record, Memory Lane.
-In 2008, she signed a contract with German label ACT, and in 2009 was acknowledged for her musical contributions in France by receiving Chevaliers of the Ordre des Arts et des Lettres.
-She released Same Girl in 2010.
-In 2011, she gave about 180 performances in more than 13 countries.
-In 2011, this rose to about 200 performances in more than twenty-five countries in 2012.
-In 2013 she released Lento.
+In 2008, she signed a contract with German label ACT, and in 2009 was acknowledged for her musical contributions in France by receiving the distinction of the Chevaliers of the Ordre des Arts et des Lettres.

+She released her album Same Girl in 2010 and in 2013 this was followed by Lento.

+From 2009 to 2015, she gave about 500 performances in many countries, including prestigious festivals such as the Montreux Jazz Festival.

 Vocal style

 She was not influenced by any historical jazz musicians, because she did not have any knowledge of jazz music until her late start as a singer.
 Even though she began studying jazz history in Paris, it was after she had already created her own vocal style.
 Rather, she sang various genres of music from classical music to rock music by herself before she studied jazz in Paris.